bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 + How many of you run LibreJS and/or NoScript browser plugins?

-+ How many of use Chromium?
++ How many of you use Chromium?

 # xdm, Solaris and NIS+